stu-ba/yap-3-user-guide/administration-invitations.md

 An attempt to amend an invitation specified by email will result in:
  - prolonging invitation validity by week (by default) or making it valid forever if adequate option is ticked
- - grant user administration privileges if adequate option is ticked
+ - grant / refuse user administration privileges if adequate option is ticked / not ticked
  - owner of invitation (inviter / invited by) is changed to current user

 > {warning} Amending already claimed invitation is not allowed.